AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-vector-stores-retrieval.md

 pgvector's operational advantage is zero new infrastructure.
 Your existing PostgreSQL setup, backup procedures, replication topology, and tooling all apply to vector columns without modification.
 The limitation is scale: HNSW indexes must fit in RAM, which practically limits pgvector to datasets of millions of vectors on typical server configurations.

-For hybrid search—combining dense vector similarity with keyword (BM25) relevance—pgvector uses PostgreSQL's native `tsvector` full-text search in combination with vector search, joined by RRF (Reciprocal Rank Fusion) or similar fusion scoring.
+For hybrid search, combining dense vector similarity with keyword (BM25) relevance, pgvector uses PostgreSQL's native `tsvector` full-text search in combination with vector search, joined by RRF (Reciprocal Rank Fusion) or similar fusion scoring.
 This requires more manual implementation than Milvus or Weaviate's native hybrid search capabilities.

 ---